 ENS 101.
 CURRENT ISSUES IN ENVIRONMENTAL SCIENCE 4 sh

 Designed for non-science majors, this course focuses on reading, interpreting and evaluating facts behind environmental issues and exploring the implications for science and human society.
 Topics will focus on understanding environmental processes such as energy flow and matter within ecosystems and human relationships with these environmental and ecological systems.
 Themes of sustainability will be woven throughout the course.
 No credit toward the Environmental Studies major, the Environmental and Ecological Science major or Environmental and Sustainability Studies minor.
-Satisfies the non-laboratory science requirement of the General Studies program.
+Satisfies the non-laboratory science requirement of the Core Curriculum program.
 Offered fall.

 ENS 110.
 HUMANS AND NATURE 4 sh

 This course introduces a multidisciplinary perspective on environmental issues, concentrating on such topics as the historical transformations of the human relation to nature; understandings of the roots of the current crisis from diverse philosophical and spiritual perspectives; the sociology, politics and economics of environmental issues as they currently stand; and an exploration of our imaginative and expressive (artistic, literary, and poetic) resources for articulating the current crisis and seeing our way beyond it.
 Field trips and special readings introduce these questions in the context of North Carolina’s Piedmont region.
-Satisfies the Society requirement of the General Studies Program.
+Satisfies the Society requirement of the Core Curriculum Program.
 Offered fall and spring.

 ENS 111.
 INTRODUCTION TO ENVIRONMENTAL SCIENCE 3 sh